 Welcome to AeroAstro’s Winter 2018 newsletter.

 These are exciting times for our department.
 Not long ago we received a generous leadership gift from Boeing to replace the venerable 80-year-old Wright Brothers Wind Tunnel with a state-of-the-art facility that will be the largest and most advanced academic wind tunnel in the United States.
 (See the story above.)
-We’re now in the design phase and anticipate that the new tunnel, which will retain the Wright Brothers name, will be ready in mid-2019.
+We’re now in the design phase.

 The return to the renovated and greatly expanded Building 31 is nearly complete.
 The Gas Turbine Lab and our autonomous systems faculty and labs are in place.
 The project’s final phase, opening of research/workshop student facilities for AeroAstro-Lincoln Lab’s Beaver Works, is scheduled for completion this March.